Skip to main content

-5 reasons you should prioritize end-of-life planning (no matter your age)
+5 reasons to prioritize end-of-life planning in Canada (no matter your age)

 What is end-of-life planning?

-Here are some reasons why end-of-life planning should be on your radar:
+Here are five reasons why end-of-life planning should be on your radar sooner rather than later:

 1. Prepare for the unexpected

 We all hope to live long and healthy lives, but tomorrow is never guaranteed.
-While it’s not fun to think about, it’s important to make a plan just in case.
+While death is not fun to think about, it’s important to make a plan just in case.

 When times are good, we often forget these things.
 But we know that end-of-life planning becomes top of mind when the unexpected happens.
-For example, we saw that 58% of millennials either created or updated their will during the pandemic.
+For example, 58% of millennials either created or updated their Will during the pandemic.

 2. Put your loved ones in a better financial position